 What Is Plantar Fasciitis?

 Wearing non-supportive footwear on hard, flat surfaces puts abnormal strain on the plantar fascia, which may also lead to plantar fasciitis.
 This is particularly evident when one’s job requires long hours on the feet.
-Obesity may also contribute to plantar fasciitis.
-There are typically two types of heel spurs on the bottom of the calcaneus bone.
-One is when the spur is pointed horizontal towards the toes which rarely causes pain and is the result of fascia attempting to lengthen itself by pulling the outer sheath (periosteum) of the bone resulting in bleeding and a deposit of bone within the fascia.
+Also, obesity may also contribute to plantar fasciitis.
+There are typically two types of heel spurs on the bottom of the heel bone.
+One is when the spur is pointed horizontal towards the toes which rarely causes pain and is the result of fascia attempting to lengthen itself by pulling the outer sheath of the bone resulting in bleeding and a deposit of bone within the fascia.
 The second may be caused by an arthritic condition where the spur is pointed vertical towards the weight bearing surface and in this case causing pain.
-These can be easily differentiated with an x-ray or ultrasound.
+These can be easily differentiated with an x-ray and/or ultrasound.